-Wetlands Protection Executive Order 11990, particularly sections 2 and 5 Yes No The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-No wetlands were determined to be present on site.
-No further evaluation is required.
-The project is in compliance with Executive Order 11990.
+Wetlands Protection Executive Order 11990, particularly sections 2 and 5 Yes No The Project Site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the Field Site Inspection.
+No wetlands were determined to be present on Site.
 The Wetlands Protection Partner Worksheet and Wetland Map (Figure B 14-1) are provided in Appendix B, Attachment 14.
-Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in Utuado Municipio.
-The closest Wild and Scenic River segment is located 58 miles from the project site.
-No further evaluation is required.
-The project is in compliance with the Wild and Scenic Rivers Act.
-The Wild and Scenic Rivers Partner Worksheet and Wild and Scenic Rivers Map (Figure B 15-1) are provided in Appendix B, Attachment 15.
-ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 Yes No The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the agricultural industry in Puerto Rico.
-The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by improving agricultural use and production.
-The Project would not facilitate development which would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.
-The project is in compliance with Executive Order 12898.

-The Environmental Justice Partner Worksheet and EJScreen Report are provided in Appendix B, Attachment 16
+Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in San Sebastian Municipio.
+The closest Wild and Scenic River segment is 77 miles from the project site.
+The Wild and Scenic Rivers Worksheet and Maps are included as Attachment 15 .
+ENVIRONMENTAL JUSTICE Executive Order 12898 Yes No The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the Agricultural Industry in Puerto Rico.
+The Project direct and indirect impacts are limited to a very small area on a single land parcel.
+The Project will benefit the farm owner by providing access to clean water for agricultural and personal use.
+The Project would not facilitate development which would result in disproportionate adverse environmental impacts.
+There will be no adverse environmental impacts that disproportionately affect low-income or minority populations.
+The Environmental Justice Partner Worksheet and EJScreen Report are provided in Appendix B, Attachment 16.